 Nasal fractures (broken nose) are the most common.
 Fractures to other facial bones can also occur.
-Only one fracture may be present, or there may be several broken bones.
+You might only have one fracture, or you might have several broken bones.
 Multiple fractures are more likely to occur during a motor vehicle accident or other high-impact accident.
-Fractures may be unilateral (occurring on one side of the face) or bilateral (both sides of the face).
+Fractures may be unilateral (occurring on one side of the face) or bilateral (occurring on both sides of the face).

 Is a facial fracture a serious problem?

-Facial nerves and muscles responsible for sensations, expressions and eye movements are positioned near the facial bones.
+Located near to the bones in your face are the nerves and muscles that are responsible for sensations, expressions and eye movements.
+The muscles and nerves are located near to the facial bones.
 The face is close to the brain and central nervous system (CNS).
 Fractures may result in damage to cranial nerves, depending on the particular type and location of the fracture.
 Fractures to the orbit (eye socket) may result in problems with vision.
 Fractures of the nose may make it difficult for the injured person to breathe or smell.
 Also, fractures of the jawbones may cause breathing problems or make it difficult to chew, speak, or swallow.